-Under U.S. LCR rules, HQLA is classified into three categories: Level 1, Level 2A and Level 2B.
+Under the LCR Rule, HQLA is classified into three categories: Level 1, Level 2A and Level 2B.
 Level 1 assets include central bank reserves (less reserve requirements) and certain marketable securities backed by sovereigns and central banks.
 Level 2A assets, subject to a 15 percent haircut, include certain U.S. government-sponsored enterprise securities and government or central bank securities not eligible for Level 1.
 Level 2B assets, subject to a 50 percent haircut, include certain corporate debt securities (including commercial paper), municipal bonds and publicly traded common equities.
 Level 2 assets (both Level 2A and Level 2B combined) are limited to 40 percent of total HQLA and Level 2B assets are limited to 15 percent of total HQLA.
-For additional information, refer to Liquidity Risk - Global Liquidity Sources and Other Unencumbered Assets within the MD&A section in the March 31, 2023 Form 10-Q.
+For additional information, refer to Liquidity Risk - Global Liquidity Sources and Other Unencumbered Assets within the Management's Discussion and Analysis of Financial Condition and Results of Operations (MD&A) section of the December 31, 2023 Form 10-K.